He sat in the large auditorium on the campus of a small Christian college. Chapel would begin soon. Students began to fill the auditorium.

 2. Lifelong learners know that there are many, many ways to learn.
 For example, I have learned much from reading.
 I can point to several biographies and a few other books as well that have been important in my growth and development.
 We also learn from people.
 This morning I had breakfast with one of the most gifted people I have ever known.
 For many years my friend has asked me important questions that have caused me to think about my life and about the way I minister.

 3. Lifelong learners are humble.
 It is a good thing to learn from leading experts, top professors, and prolific authors.
-Am I willing to learn from one of my peers?
+However, am I willing to learn from one of my peers?
 Am I willing to learn from one who has less experience or formal education than I?
 Am I willing to learn from someone who is younger than I am?
-Am I willing to learn from one I have mentored?
+Am I willing to learn from one I have helped to mentor?
+(See Cliff Barbarick’s excellent post.)
 Humility means that I could be wrong about something.
 Humility is to acknowledge that I may know very little, if anything, about a particular area of life or work and that I am willing to listen.

 4. Lifelong learners have learned and are learning.
 (I read this somewhere but at the moment the source is unknown.)
 There is nothing arrogant about acknowledging that I have learned something.
 I have lived, thought, and studied for a number of years and I can honestly say that I have learned a few things about life and ministry.
 At the same time, I continue to learn.
 I don’t think that one ever arrives.